SFBdragon/talc/BENCHMARKS.md

 Jemalloc/Mimalloc/HeapAlloc/etc. aren't included mostly because they're not alternatives to Talc.
 These are allocators written for hosted systems and scale very well with multi-threaded workloads.
 They don't support `no_std` or WebAssembly.
-If you are doing allocation-heavy multithreaded work in a hosted environment, you absolutely should not use Talc (and most of the allocators shown here).
+If you are doing allocation-heavy multithreaded work in a hosted environment, you probably shouldn't use a `no_std` allocator like Talc (nor most of the allocators shown here).

 ## Notes